 How to correctly interpret the Keltner volatility indicator.

 During the time periods when the price kind of hugs the upper envelope and the upper band also points upwards, this is a signal of a strong bullish trend.
-In other words the price continuously crawl along the upper band.
+In other words, the price continuously crawls along with the upper band.

 Note #2: The same is true in reverse, in which case the volatility indicator signals a bearish trend.

 When the Keltner bands are flat and moves horizontally, this trade signals the presence of a ranging market.
 In this case, the price tends to bounce between the upper and lower envelope without showing any clear directional bias.

 Another practical trading application derived from the Keltner channel indicator is the ability to measure retracements.
 Keltner channel indicator is a good source of information when it comes to pinpointing the end of a pullback.